 The UK’s media is struggling to do its job.
 The pandemic and Brexit have shown how far we are from having the media that we need – trusted institutions which can help a divided society talk to each other and hold the powerful to account.
 We can’t rely on private media companies to meet the challenges we face.
-We need public media: owned by us, accountable to us, where we get to play a part in creating the media we need.
+We need media which is owned by us, accountable to us, where we all get to play a part in creating it: we need to build a media commons.

-Join us as we create our Manifesto & build a movement to demand the media we deserve.
+Join us as build a movement to demand the media we deserve.